-Biohazardous agents are bacteria, viruses, or parasites which cause disease.
-The agents most likely to be encountered will be body fluids such as blood, vomit, or semen.
+Biohazards most likely to be encountered will be body fluids such as blood, vomit, or semen.
+These fluids could contain pathogens such as bacteria or viruses that can cause disease.
 If human blood and/or body fluids are encountered:

 - DO NOT ATTEMPT TO CLEAN UP